 If you are making a simple app, then sure go ahead – you can use the full benefits of React Native.

 However, if you require some advanced functionality, then performance might go down the drain in comparison to apps created with platform-specific logic.

 I mentioned the small collection of read-made components.
 That is not a dead end, as there are third-party component libraries that you can choose from.
 But that would depend on luck, in terms of quality and reliability of that specific 3rd-part library.
 As they are not created by the official developers, they might contain a lot of bugs and glitches.
 You spend time correcting those but it would be more productive if you wrote code from scratch, thus, once again defeating the purpose of avoiding platform-specific coding.

 Especially if you are using any 3rd-party add-ons.

-In Conclusion, React Native is a great framework for everything simple and fast – like app with lists, lotteries etc, anything more complex than that will, most certainly, require more resources.
-BUT the rate at which the React community is growing, everything that is holding this framework down feels would change soon.
+In Conclusion, React Native is a great framework for everything simple and fast – like apps with lists, lotteries etc, anything more complex than that will, most certainly, require more resources.
+BUT the rate at which the React community is growing, everything that could be holding this framework down, has high chances of changing.
 Especially as the component collection grows, it is highly likely that more advanced functionality will be introduced and catered to.